stiles/altair-stiles/README.md

-# Altair the stiles way
+# Altair, my way

-The stiles theme for Altair visualization library in Python
+The Stiles theme for Altair visualization library in Python

 ### Getting started